Singapore

 N/A beyond existing licensure.Reporting deadline

-- Annual clinical waste return by 31 March.
+- Annual clinical waste return by 31 March

-- EEE performance report by 30 June.
+- EEE performance report by 30 June

 Who assumes responsibility?

-- Healthcare facilities: safe segregation, reporting.
+- Healthcare facilities: safe segregation, reporting

-- Producers of EEE devices: EPR compliance.
+- Producers of EEE devices: EPR compliance

-- NEA: oversight.
+- NEA: oversight

 Duties of each group who is responsible

-- Facilities/Producers: licensure, data submission, safe handling.
+- Facilities/Producers: licensure, data submission, safe handling

-- Licensed collectors: compliant transport and disposal.
+- Licensed collectors: compliant transport and disposal

-Extended producer responsibility for packaging in Singapore
+Extended producer responsibility (EPR) for toys in Singapore

 Duties of each group who is responsible